 - Factsheet: Closing the Loop: From Waste to Resources

 As part of the process to develop this new circular economy package, the Commission organized a circular economy conference in Brussels on 25 June 2015, attended by around 700 stakeholders.
 Participation in this conference was open to all stakeholders wishing to contribute to shaping European economic policymaking.

 In December 2014, the Commission decided to withdraw its legislative proposal on waste, but Commission committed at the same time to use its new horizontal working methods to present a new package by the end of 2015 which would cover the full economic cycle, not just waste reduction targets, drawing on the expertise of all the Commission’s services.

 Previous proposal on the circular economy:

-- Communication “Towards a circular economy: a zero-waste programme for Europe”.
+- Communication “Towards a circular economy: a zero-waste program for Europe”.